zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

-thoughts, those who establish (do) do not distract will act with determination, those who know know will act with wisdom To act, the one who knows to walk with the act of knowledge, "In this way, the one who walks in the way makes all the good dhamma survive. 』Walking in order to walk, “in this way those who walk the way reach excellence.
+thoughts, those who establish (do) do not distract will act with determination, those who know know will act with wisdom To act, the one who knows to walk with the act of knowledge, "In this way, the one who walks in the way makes all the good dhamma survive.
+"Walking in order to walk, "in this way those who walk the way reach excellence.
 "To walk with excellence, these are eight kinds of behaviors.